Skip to main content

 6 mentions Positive Neutral Negative

-• “It does have a great atmosphere, and with more thought put into lore and puzzles that are more based on combining items or using cool items, it could be quite good.”
+• “It does have a great atmosphere and with more thought put into lore and puzzles that are more based on combining items or using cool items, or something closer to the Rusty Lake series, it could be quite good.”

-• “I can assure you that from the first-person perspective with which we faced this title, I felt overwhelmed by the artistic section of some of the scenarios, and I felt the oppressive atmosphere that they tried to transmit to the player.”
+• “I can assure you that from the first-person perspective, I felt overwhelmed by the artistic design of some scenarios and the oppressive atmosphere they tried to convey.”

 • grinding